bijancn/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image5]

-Next, we step through the image and collect the pixels that belong to the lane, i.e. the sliding window with a width of 100 pixels here, recentering the window when at least 50 new pixels have been found.
+Next, we step through the image and collect the pixels that belong to the lane, i.e. the sliding window with a width of 60 pixels here, recentering the window when at least 50 new pixels have been found.

 ![alt text][image6]

-All of the pixels that are contained in one of the nine windows are considered for the polynomial fit and saved to the `allx` and `ally` properties of the left and right `lines`, which is the output of `find_lane_pixels`.
+All of the pixels that are contained in one of the 12 windows are considered for the polynomial fit and saved to the `allx` and `ally` properties of the left and right `lines`, which is the output of `find_lane_pixels`.
 The fit is performed in `construct_fit` with